Amity Church Settlement: Activities

 By laying out the grounds comprising an area of 75 × 100 feet in the rear of the church, as the Amity garden for rest and recreation, the residents were enabled to enlarge their fresh-air work.
 This feature was greatly appreciated by the neighbors, and the garden parties held on the lawn in summer were largely attended.
 Through the Amity Flower Mission, the workers distributed flowers in the homes of the sick and poor during the hot season.

-In connecton with its prison gate work at the prison attached to the Seventh District Court in East Fifty-third Street, the Settlement interceded in behalf of youthful first offenders, and quite frequently induced the Magistrates to parole them in the care of the workers, who cooperated with Head Worker David Williams, of the Children's House, in finding them homes or employment.
+In connection with its prison gate work at the prison attached to the Seventh District Court in East Fifty-third Street, the Settlement interceded in behalf of youthful first offenders, and quite frequently induced the Magistrates to parole them in the care of the workers, who cooperated with Head Worker David Williams, of the Children's House, in finding them homes or employment.